The 11 Very Best Shropshire Towns to Visit

 Is Shropshire worth visiting?

 100% yes!
-Shropshire is a wonderful county that is underrated.
-It’s largely under the tourist radar and is sparsely populated, making it a great place to escape the UK’s larger cities.
-It’s also a wonderful place to explore the great outdoors and has an abundance of beautiful towns and villages, plus a fascinating history.
+Shropshire is an underrated county.
+It’s primarily off the tourist radar and is sparsely populated, making it a great place to escape the UK’s larger cities.
+It’s also a wonderful place to explore the great outdoors, with an abundance of beautiful towns and villages and a fascinating history.

 When is the best time to visit Shropshire?

-Shropshire is a beautiful destination all year round.
+Shropshire is a beautiful destination year-round.
 But we’d recommend visiting between spring and autumn.
 The weather is better for exploring the gorgeous towns and enjoying the outdoor scene, which Shropshire is famous for.

 What are some of the most beautiful towns to visit in Shropshire?